webix-hub/docs/data/desktop/jquery.md

 The Webix library works in tandem with JQuery libraries as well, which is an obvious bonus for those who are used to working with JQuery.

+{{note The sources for integration of Webix with JQuery are not included into the Webix library package.
+You can take them from [the GitHub repository](https://github.com/webix-hub/webix-jquery)}}

 JQuery is included by a link specified in your document's head section

 ~~~html